Observability

 operator.sdk.controllers.execution.cleanup.failurecountercontroller, exceptionNumber of failed cleanups per controller

-As you can see all the recorded metrics start with the operator.sdk prefix. <resource metadata>, in the table above, refers to resource-specific metadata and depends on the considered metric and how the implementation is configured and could be summed up as follows: group?, version, kind, [name, namespace?], scope where the tags in square brackets ([]) won’t be present when per-resource collection is disabled and tags followed by a question mark are omitted if the associated value is empty.
-Of note, when in the context of controllers’ execution metrics, these tag names are prefixed with resource..
-This prefix might be removed in a future version for greater consistency.
+All V1 metrics start with the operator.sdk prefix. <resource metadata> refers to resource-specific metadata and depends on the considered metric and how the implementation is configured: group?, version, kind, [name, namespace?], scope where tags in square brackets ([]) won’t be present when per-resource collection is disabled and tags followed by a question mark are omitted if the value is empty.
+In the context of controllers’ execution metrics, these tag names are prefixed with resource..